MG Software.

 Pros

-• +TypeScript-first with excellent type safety
+• +TypeScript-first with full type safety from schema to API to frontend

 Cons

-• -Relatively new with a growing community
+• -Relatively new platform with a fast-growing but still smaller community

-• -Requires TypeScript knowledge for configuration
+• -Requires TypeScript knowledge for configuration and schema definition

 Which tool does MG Software recommend?